 Having a quick daily read related to the habits and mindsets I was trying to cultivate helped me to stay motivated and on task.

 In fact, it worked out so well for me that I decided to continue with this daily bite-sized reading habit this year.
 Today I’m going to share with you the books I have selected to include in my daily reading routine.

 This year I’m going to be keeping two books from last year and adding in two more, giving me four daily reads.
 I find that I want to read simple living books in the morning with my coffee and I like to read the other book at night before bed.

 The two books that I’m going to re-read are Alison May’s A Year of Puttery Treats, which is 365 days of “a little something fun for each day of the year” as it relates to housekeeping and family life, and The Harvard Classics in a Year: a Liberal Education in 365 Days.

 A Year of Puttery Treats was fun to work through last year.
 I wanted to read through it again because I enjoyed the treats and many of the reminders and tasks scheduled in the book are habits I want to keep in our home.

-This is my third year for reading The Harvard Classics.
+This is my third year of reading The Harvard Classics.
 I like that these classic works on a variety of topics are becoming familiar to me with each re-reading.

-The two new books I’m adding in to my 2018 daily reads are both decluttering and simple living books.
+The two new books I’m adding to my daily reads are both decluttering and simple living books.

-The last book I’m reading day by day in 2018 is 365 Daily Do-Its: Organizing Tips and Challenges to Help You Get (and Stay) Organized Throughout the Year by Christina Scalise.
-I read this every morning and then add that day’s challenge to my daily To Do list, if that’s the entry, or focus on the tip depending on what the day’s topic is.
+The last book I’m reading day by day is 365 Daily Do-Its: Organizing Tips and Challenges to Help You Get (and Stay) Organized Throughout the Year by Christina Scalise.
+I read this every morning and then add that day’s challenge to my daily To-Do list, if that’s the entry, or focus on the tip depending on what the day’s topic is.